systemed/tilemaker/CONFIGURATION.md

 Note these significant provisos:

 * Way queries are performed on the start and end points of ways, not the full way geometry.
 So if your way starts and ends outside a polygon, `Intersects` will return false, even if the midpoints are within the polygon.
 This may be changed in a future version.
 * Spatial queries do not work where the OSM object is a multipolygon, and will return false/empty.
+This may be changed in a future version.

+### Using pre-split data

+Tilemaker is able to read pre-split source data, where the original .osm.pbf has already been split into tiles (but not converted any further).
+By reducing the amount of data tilemaker has to process at any one time, this can greatly reduce memory requirements.

+To split an .osm.pbf, use [mapsplit](https://github.com/simonpoole/mapsplit).
+This will output an .msf file, which is an .mbtiles (SQLite) database containing the original data in tiles.
+We would recommend that you split the data at a low zoom level, such as 6; tilemaker will not be able to generate vector tiles at a lower zoom level than the one you choose for your .msf file.

+You can then run tilemaker exactly as normal, with the `--input` parameter set to your .msf file.
+Source tiles will be processed one by one.